Doomay/automated-youtube-hours/README.md

 2. When prompted, input the URL of the video you wish to boost.
 3. Enter how many views you want to generate.
-4. Specify how long (in seconds) each view should last.
+4. Specify the range (in seconds) for how long each view should last.
+5. Specify the number of instances to run simultaneously.

 ### Key Features